Top Anaesthetic Differences between Cats and Dogs

 Introduction:

-Cats receiving anaesthesia are documented to have higher mortality rates and dogs.
+Cats receiving anaesthesia are documented to have higher mortality rates than dogs.
 There may be many reasons for this disparity, including patient physiology, small patient size, difficulties in patient monitoring, differences in drug metabolism, the presence of underlying undiagnosed covert disease (such as hypertrophic cardiomyopathy), and the magnitude of peri-anaesthetic anxiety, among other factors.

 These differences require that veterinarians and nurses approach anaesthesia in the cat with a different mindset to anaesthesia in the dog, so that appropriate monitoring and support measures are applied, to minimise anaesthetic risk.